-With summer on its way and snack season in full session going on in our house, one thing our oldest is always asking for when it's getting hotter is ice cream.
+With summer on its way and snack season in full session in our house, one thing our oldest is always asking for when it's getting hotter is ice cream.
 Don't get me wrong, we all love ice cream, but sometimes it's nice to have an alternative to ice cream that's just a little bit healthier but still satisfies our daughter's sweet tooth.

 That is where my chocolate-covered banana bites come into play!
 These are simple to make and take no time at all, but they are like eating little frozen bonbons without actually eating a bonbon.
 This recipe couldn't be easier to make.
 Like, for real, even those who don't cook at all, the ones who can burn water from boiling it.
 They can make this recipe.

 Several stores now actually sell these in the frozen food section.
 However, there are a few reasons why I choose to make them myself.

 1. I can choose the ingredients - Yes, it's just bananas and chocolate, but not all chocolate is created equally.
 If you've ever looked at the package of something with chocolate, it often lists various ingredients in the chocolate, including possible peanuts, dairy, and even corn syrup.
 No, thank you.

 I always use Enjoy Life chocolate when I am reaching for using chocolate in a recipe.
 Not only are they top 8 allergen-free, but their chocolate tastes delicious!

 2. Fresh is always best - We all know bananas can be finicky and either be not fully ripe or on the verge of only being used for banana bread.
 I love using bananas when they are perfectly ripe, and then once they are covered and in the freezer, they turn into perfect little bites.